Oma's German Bee Sting Cake ( Bienenstich)

 - Broil cake for a few minutes until the top is nicely browned being careful it doesn't burn!

-- Let cake cool on a wire rack.
-Remove outer ring from spring-form carefully.
+Let the cake cool in the pan on a wire rack.
+Once

 - Whip cream and instant vanilla pudding powder until almost stiff.
 Taste and add powdered sugar as desired.
 Continue to whip until stiff.